 - Seedless Imli (Tamarind) – 1/2 cup

 - Ginger Powder – 1/2 tsp

 How to make Imli Chutney:

 - Add 1.5 cups of water and imli in a pan.
-Bring it to boil and cook on low-medium flame for about 10 mins.
+Bring it to boil and cook on low flame for about 10 mins.
 Turn off the flame and let it cool down

-- Mash tamarind in the water with your hands or a spoon and then strain it through a sieve, press the tamarind pulp with the help of a spoon while straining to get the most out of it
+- Mash tamarind in the water with your hands or a spoon and then strain it through a sieve.
+Press tamarind pulp with the help of a spoon while straining to get the most out of it

 - Transfer the pulp into a pan.
-Add red chilli powder, cumin powder, ginger powder, jaggery powder, salt and 1/2 cup water (or as required, depends on the thickness you like)
+Add red chilli powder, cumin powder, ginger powder, jaggery powder (or sugar), salt and 1/2 cup water (or as required, depends on the thickness you like)

-- Cook on low-medium flame for 4-5 mins.
-Turn off the flame.
-Let it cool down
+- Cook on low flame for 4-5 mins.
+Turn off the flame and let it cool down

 - Your Imli Chutney is ready.
 Transfer it to an air-tight container and store it in the refrigerator.
 It’ll remain good for about a month.